We found 7 experts who’ve traveled with their drones and asked them to share their top tips for traveling with a drone.

 Others limit how powerful the batteries can be, Ultimately, it’s hard to give one fixed rule that covers the drone policy for all airlines.
 As such, it’s best to check your airline’s website before you fly and even contact their customer service team if you can’t find the facts you need.

-Traveling with your Drone Tip #5: Did I bring enough batteries for my drone?
+Traveling with your Drone Tip #5: How do I know how many batteries to bring for my drone?

 From: More Life in your Days